Runkeeper - User Engagement

 Context & Challenge

-Runkeeper organically acquires millions of new users each year, but activation and early engagement were steadily declining.
-Less than a quarter of new users completed their first run, and by week three, engagement dropped off significantly.
+Runkeeper brings in millions of new users each year, but we were seeing a steady drop in activation.
+Fewer than a quarter of people were completing their first run, and by week three, most had already dropped off.

 The challenge: